 Standard Graduation Age In The United States

 The typical progression through the American education system follows a consistent pattern.
-Students generally start kindergarten at age 5-6 and advance to one-grade level each year.
+Students generally start kindergarten at ages 5-6 and advance to one grade level yearly.

 The K-12 structure includes: